lawnguy1201/Sightseer/README.md

   - Create 3d, 2d, heatmap, mesh Graph of all the signs together **(Interactive)**

 NOTE* I do have a Matlab program that can create an animated graph of the path that was taken to download the world from time chunk data

+# How to Use
+- Make sure you have all dependencies
+- Add your csv files into your directory
+- Change the the path in  ```main```
+- Comment in the data you would like to use i.e. banner data, signs data (Change the file name to what ever the csv name is)
+- Go through the classes and change the name of the graphs or any small details you would like to change

+# dependencies
+- Python 3.10.0
+- Any ide of your choice (made in pycharm)
+- Need to download Matplotlib, Plotly, Pandas, datashader, sqlite3 or
+  - use the Anaconda Python Interpreter

 # How To Contribute
 - Create a fork